 Many people confuse the terms "insurance" and "warranty," sometimes using them interchangeably or combing them together to describe a product they buy for their homes.
-However, home insurance and home warranties are two different things, and insurance policies contain warranties that don't refer to either one.
+However, home insurance and home warranties are two different things and insurance policies contain warranties that don't refer to either one.
 Be sure you're using the correct term to describe the correct thing in order to avoid potentially costly confusion.

-A warranty in an insurance policy is a statement attesting that something the insured person says is true.
+According to JRank, a warranty in an insurance policy states that something the insured person says is true.
 An insurance contract is written on the principle of utmost good faith, meaning each party must trust that the other is being completely truthful.
 For the contract to be valid, you may have to warrant that an assumption the insurer is making is true.
 For example, if you are applying for life insurance, you must make a warranty that you are not terminally ill.

 Home warranties are often confused with insurance contracts, but they are not the same.
 An insurance contract is an agreement by an insurance company to pay for repairs to your home caused by one of the perils listed on your policy, up to the limit you select and often including the complete rebuilding of your home if necessary.
 The warranty, by contrast, pays for routine mechanical breakdowns of your appliances.
 Your insurance policy specifically does not pay for these costs because normal wear and tear is excluded from standard homeowner's insurance.

 What a Lender Requires for a Home Purchase

 If you say "insurance warranty" to refer to either the insurance policy or the service contract, you can easily mistake one for the other and end up without the kind of coverage you thought you had.
 Homeowner's insurance is typically required by your mortgage lender, but a warranty is not.
 If you file a claim for a broken dishwasher with your insurance company, it will deny your claim.
 However, if you report fire damage to your warranty company, it will advise you to call your insurer.